Establishing synthetic ribbon-type active zones in a heterologous expression system

 Summary:

 In this manuscript, the authors attempt to reconstitute some active zone properties by introducing synaptic ribbon proteins into HEK cells.
-This "ground-up" approach can be valuable for assessing the necessity of specific proteins in synaptic function.
+This "ground-up" approach can be valuable for assessing the necessity of specfic proteins in synaptic function.
 Here, the authors co-transfect a membrane-targeted bassoon, RBP2, calcium channel subunits and Ribeye to generate what they call "synthetic ribbons".
 The resultant structures show an ability to cluster calcium channels (Figure 4B) and a modest ability to concentrate calcium entry locations (figure 7J).
-At the light level, the ribeye aggregates look spherical and localize to the membrane through its interaction with the membrane-targeted bassoon.
-It is a nice proof-of-principle in establishing a useful experimental system for studying calcium channel localization.
-However, the impact of the study is modest.
-No new biology is discovered and to call these structures "synthetic ribbons" is an overstatement in the absence of an ultrastructural analysis.
+At the light level, the ribeye aggregates look spherical and localize to the membrane through its interaction with the membrane-targeted bassoon and at the EM level the structures resemble those observed when Ribeye is overexpressed alone.
+It is a nice proof-of-principle in establishing a useful experimental system for studying calcium channel localization and with expression of other proteins perhaps a means to understanding structure and function of the ribbon.
+The paper does establish that previously described protein-interactions can be reconstituted in a heterologous system to and that the addition of Ribeye can increase the size of calcium channel patches via indirect interactions.

 Strengths: